LemmaSoftware/akvo/README.md

 Akvo is a surface NMR processing workstation

 ## Team
 Akvo is developed by several teams including the University of Utah.

+## Capabilities
+Akvo currently has preprocessing capabilities for VistaClara GMR data.